 Powell Lacrosse 16 is a great start for what hopefully works into an annual release style of the sport as it now has a great base to grow from.
 It covers all the bases of what similar sporting titles bring and has even more options available to customize your league however you'd like from players to teams and even referees.
 The game plays great covering all the aspects of field Lacrosse well and doesn't look half bad either with a fun side to it as well.
 The controls handle great making the ball handling well done and shots follow the same sort of design.
 It's a well done game that captures the spirit of Lacrosse well and hopefully we get to see more like this in the future.
 Perhaps even seeing a Box Lacrosse version as well would be nice just adapting the formula to a smaller setting to fit that version.

-Review Done on Powell Lacrosse 16 for Xbox One
+Powell Lacrosse 16 Review on Xbox One

 Review Code Provided by Big Ant Studios